Ryoichi Nakagawa: Career

 He improved Nakajima Sakae engine for Mitsubishi A6M Zero, Nakajima Ki-43 and other planes.
 He was the chief designer of Nakajima Homare engine for Nakajima Ki-84, Nakajima C6N, Kawanishi N1K and others.

 After World War II, Nakajima Aircraft Company was disbanded and was banned from producing aircraft by the GHQ.
 It was divided into 12 companies.
 Two of them were Fuji Heavy Industries (Subaru) and Fuji Precision Industries (Prince Motors).
-Nakagawa was appointed the senior engineering manager of Prince and led its engineers.
+Prince Motor Company operated out of the old Nakajima premises in Ogikubo, Tokyo and Nakagawa was appointed the senior engineering manager, leading its engineers.
 He supervised all the Prince vehicles projects including Skyline, Gloria, R380, S390P-1 Royal limousine and others.
+Nakagawa was the motivating force behind Prince's early use of Italian design houses, and went on to use the knowledge gained to promote and guide Japanese designers like his protégé Shinichiro Sakurai.

 He received a Doctorate of Engineering from his old school Tokyo University in 1961.

 After the merger of Prince and Nissan in August 1966, he was promoted to the senior executive director of Nissan in 1969.

 Later he became the chairman of the Society of Automotive Engineers of Japan, Inc. (JSAE).
 He was elected to the National Academy of Engineering in 1990.

 He died on July 30, 1998.